metju90/R3PI/README.md

 # Abstractions

-As an engineer, I do love abstractions and I try my best to keep my code `dry`.
-Look for the following:
+As an engineer, I do love abstractions and I tried to the best of my abilities to keep my code `dry`.
+You can see my attempts in the following files:

 - `src/actions/common`
 - `src/components/Pagination`
+- `src/redux/reducers/*`

 ## UI - design